Meet Our Staff

 Kelly’s family has been involved with Journey since 2018.
 Both of her children have participated in classes, shows, and camps.
 She is happy to bring her skills and experience to help Journey in its mission to encourage and care well for students and families.

-Kelly has been married to Ryan since 1996, and is mom to Jeremy and Jenny.
+Kelly has been married to Ryan since 1996, and is mom to Jeremy and Jenny Mae.
 When not in the office, she loves creative things, including doing work as a freelance graphic designer/graphic artist, and working with other ministries that train and equip women to teach the Bible well, including the women’s Bible study at her own local church.

 Teacher in Residence

-Chelsea Nicole Lapp is an award-winning choreographer from San Diego who recently relocated to Vancouver.
+Chelsea Nicole Pitel is an award-winning choreographer from San Diego who recently relocated to Vancouver.
 Having grown up in the theatre world since age 4, Chelsea has performed in over 80 shows and tour groups, and at the age of 14 began choreographing and teaching dance classes for a national children’s theatre company.
 Since 2007, Chelsea has choreographed both professional and non-professional shows all over the United States, as well as Uganda.
 Her training includes places like Broadway Dance Center in NYC and Academy of Performing Arts in San Diego, she is also an alumnus of the Pulse Teacher Workshop and the Stage Door Connections Workshop with Andy Blankenbuehler.
 Chelsea is a recipient of the Portland Area Musical Theatre Award, Inland Theatre League, National Youth Arts, and Director’s Choice Award.

 Sarah Jenkins